FPPGroup/CodonBERT/README.md

 # CodonBERT

-This is the code for the article "XXXX".
-The model is inspired by ProteinBERT and build by Lili Jiang@NENU.
+This is the code for the article _CodonBert: a BERT-based architecture tailored for codon optimization using the cross-attention mechanism_.

 ## Table of Contents